juanigarciadev/script/README.md

 ══════════════════════════════════════════════════════
 </p>

-### Sintaxis para la correcta creación de productos:
+### Syntax for correct product creation:

-Los productos deberán contener las siguientes propiedades creandolas en Firebase dentro de una colección llamada "products".
-La ID del documento (producto) dentro de la colección tiene que ser generada automáticamente por Firebase.
+The products must contain the following properties by creating them in Firebase within a collection called "products".
+The ID of the document (product) within the collection has to be automatically generated by Firebase.

-- title: (string, nombre del producto, se admiten mayúsculas).
+- title: (string, product name, capital letters supported).
-- category: (string, frontend o backend, no se admiten mayusculas).
+- category: (string, frontend or backend, capitalization is not supported).
-- img: (string, url de la foto del producto, preferentemente subida a [Cloudinary](https://cloudinary.com/)).
+- img: (string, url of the product photo, preferably uploaded to [Cloudinary](https://cloudinary.com/)).
-- description: (string, descripción oficial del producto).
+- description: (string, official product description).
-- shortDescription: (string, misma descripción que la primera pero acortada para su vista en el carrito).
+- shortDescription: (string, same description as the first but shortened for viewing in the cart).
-- contains: (array, mínimo y máximo 5 temas o características del producto).
+- contains: (array, minimum and maximum 5 themes or product characteristics).
-- new: (boolean, en true saldría una etiqueta de "New" en la card del producto, en false no saldría nada).
+- new: (boolean, in true a "New" label would appear on the product card, in false nothing would appear).
-- price: (number, precio del producto)
+- price: (number, product price)
-- stock: (number, stock disponible del producto)
+- stock: (number, available stock of the product)

 <p align="center">
  <img width="50px" src="https://res.cloudinary.com/diruiumfk/image/upload/v1680216082/beyond-imagination_zfxqv7.png" alt="BEYOND IMAGINATION Logo Mini"/>
 </p>